awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwe_events.md

 ## Container instance state change events<a name="ecs_container_instance_events"></a>

-The following scenarios trigger container instance state change events:
+The following scenarios cause container instance state change events:

 You call the `StartTask`, `RunTask`, or `StopTask` API operations, either directly or with the AWS Management Console or SDKs\.
 Placing or stopping tasks on a container instance modifies the available resources on the container instance, such as CPU, memory, and available ports\.